 Checkpoints are now triggered by flags instead of an automatic save based on your level progression.
 This can be useful for some missions (particularly a few Cloud Flower Green Stars) that would require an exit from the level if the player failed past the checkpoint ó here, the flags are avoidable.

 Award Snub: Lost many, many GOTY awards to Mass Effect 2.
 Despite the same people giving those awards giving SMG2 10/10s, probably due to the first Galaxy racking up nearly unanimous GOTYs three years before, while the original Mass Effect was largely ignored in GOTY awards (also in 2007) despite being one of that year's best-rated games.
 Much like at the Oscars, critics simply decided it was Mass Effect's "turn".

-Glamdozer is ridiculously easy, as long as you stay on the other side of the planet, at least until she goes berserk and starts spitting balls of lava on the grates.
+Glamdozer is ridiculously easy, as long as you stay on the central grate below her on the other side of the planet.
+She'll keep running directly toward it if you hit her quickly.
+If you don't act quickly, she's a pain.
 Ironically, the developers seemed to think that Glamdozer was either hard or a Puzzle Boss (which she is, to an extent, but then again, all of the bosses are to some extent), given that she's the only boss that the Cosmic Guide can show you how to beat.

 Squizzard, too, since you can just stand on a chunk of solid ground and spam fireballs; his projectiles can't touch you, and you can just unload a ton of hits and then reset your fire flower while he does his "injured" animation.

 The Whomp King, who has rather easy to dodge attacks and an easy enough to hit weak point.
 While he is harder than he was in 64, they didn't make him THAT much harder.
 And they made him a boss in the final world of the main game, so he should be a cakewalk.